maltevonehren/pinyin-numbers-to-tone-marks/README.md

 # pin1yin1 → pīnyīn

-An anki add-on that changes pinyin with numbers to pinyin with tone marks
+An Anki add-on that changes pinyin with numbers to pinyin with tone marks.
+This can be helpful when creating notes on a computer with a keyboard that cannot type characters such as ī or ǚ.

 ## Usage